MicrosoftDocs/cpp-docs/docs/linux/create-a-new-linux-project.md

 First, make sure you have the **Linux Development Workload** for Visual Studio installed.
 For more information, see [Download, install, and setup the Linux workload](download-install-and-setup-the-linux-development-workload.md).

 When you create a new C++ project for Linux in Visual Studio, you can choose to create a Visual Studio project or a CMake project.
 This article describes how to create a Visual Studio project.
-For information about how to create and work with existing CMake Projects, see [Create and configure a Linux CMake Project ](cmake-linux-project.md).
+In general, for new projects that you intend to to open-source or compile for cross-platform development, we recommend that you use CMake.
+With a CMake project you can build and debug the same project on both Windows and Linux.
+For more information, see [Create and configure a Linux CMake Project](cmake-linux-project.md).

+If you have an existing Windows Visual Studio solution that you would like to extend to compile for Linux, and CMake is not an option, then you can add a Visual Studio Linux project to the Windows solution, along with a **Shared Items** project.
+Put the code that is shared between both platforms in the Shared Items project, and add a reference to that project from the Windows and Linux projects.

 ## To create a new Linux project